DemonRem/AirPlugin/README.md

 	make win32 - For Windows 32 bit build
 	make all   - For all builds

+## Debugging

+Builds generaly go out with debugging off.
+If you want to enable debugging, edit the Makefile and uncomment the -DHSXPLDEBUG=3 in CFLAGS.
+If you want further network level debugging uncomment also -DHSMPDEBUG=1 although this generates a lot of output and is often better left turned off.

 ## New code / suggestions / improvements / bugs / support of new planes

 Feel free to ask for contributor status and submit pull requests.